Update: Some offers mentioned below for the JetBlue Card and JetBlue Plus Card are no longer available.

 Earning Points for Travel With JetBlue and Partners

-Purchase JetBlue flights or flights on any of JetBlue’s airline partners to earn TrueBlue points the old-fashioned way: by sitting in the seat.
+Purchase JetBlue flights or flights on any of JetBlue’s airline partners to earn TrueBlue points the old-fashioned way – taking a flight.

-Note that JetBlue tickets purchased through a third-party site (e.g., Expedia) will not produce this bonus.
+Note that JetBlue tickets purchased through a third-party site such as Expedia will not earn 6 points per dollar.

 Flying With JetBlue Partners